 Applying diatomaceous earth for spiders is quite simple.
 It’s just a matter of applying an even coating wherever spiders may lurk or travel.
 It should be noted that the area where you are using Diatomaceous earth should be as dry as possible.

-Now obviously this is not possible on horizontal surfaces, but you can use it everywhere else.
+Now obviously this is not possible on vertical surfaces, but you can use it everywhere else.

 We recommend using a dust spreader to apply it, but you you can also spread it evenly by hand in the following types of areas: